QuickerMaths/Phonebook/README.md

 ## About the application

 The app connects to an [API](https://connections-api.herokuapp.com/docs/), allowing users to create an account and use its simple features of adding, deleting, and searching contacts.
-To authenticate the user app, the JWT token is saved in localStorage.

 ## How to run this on your machine